Optimal Lipschitz Maps on One-holed Tori and the Thurston Metric Theory of Teichmueller Space: A review of Thurston's metric and the arc metric

 \begin{definition}[Thurston's Lipschitz metric] Let $h_0$ and $h_1$ be two hyperbolic structures on $S$ and let $\varphi:(S,h_0)\to (S,h_1)$ be a homeomorphism homotopic to the identity map on $S$.
 The \emph{Lipschitz constant} $\hbox{Lip}(\varphi)$ of $\varphi$ is the quantity

 We denote by $L(h_0,h_1)$ the infimum of the Lipschitz constant over all homeomorphisms $\varphi: (S,h_0)\to (S,h_1)$ which are homotopic to the identity:

-The quantity $L(h_0,h_1)$ depends only on the homotopy classes of $h_0$ and $h_1$, and therefore descends to a real function on $\mathcal{T} \times \mathcal{T}$.
-Thurston showed in \cite[\S 2]{Thurston1986} that $L$ satisfies all (distance) metric axioms except for symmetry; that is, there exist hyperbolic structures $h_0$ and $h_1$ on $S$ such that $L(h_0,h_1)\neq L(h_1,h_0)$.
-In this paper, we refer to asymmetric metrics as metrics for simplicity and, as such, we refer to $L(\cdot,\cdot)$ as the \emph{Lipschitz metric}. \end{definition}
+The quantity $L(h_0,h_1)$ depends only on the homotopy classes of $h_0$ and $h_1$, and therefore descends to a function on $\mathcal{T} \times \mathcal{T}$.
+Thurston showed in \cite[\S 2]{Thurston1986} that $L$ satisfies all (distance) metric axioms except for symmetry.
+In fact, he showed the symmetry axiom fails: there exist hyperbolic structures $h_0$ and $h_1$ on $S$ such that $L(h_0,h_1)\neq L(h_1,h_0)$.
+For simplicity, we refer to such asymmetric metrics as metrics and we refer to $L(\cdot,\cdot)$ as the \emph{Lipschitz metric}. \end{definition}

-\begin{definition}[Thurston's curve metric] Denote by $\mathcal{S}$ the set of homotopy classes of essential simple closed curves on $S$ (i.e. curves neither null-homotopic nor homotopic to a puncture).
-Consider the quantity
+We denote by $\mathcal{S}$ the set of homotopy classes of essential simple closed curves on $S$, i.e. curves which are neither null-homotopic nor homotopic to a puncture.
+Note that with our definition, for surfaces with boundary, an essential curve may be homotopic to a boundary component.
+Likewise, on a hyperbolic surface with funnels, an essential curve may be homotopic to the core curve of a funnel.